(Almost Full) EFX for Three (and More) Types of Agents: Abstract

 \section{Abstract}

-In this paper, we address the problem of determining an envy-free allocation of indivisible goods among multiple agents.
-EFX, which stands for envy-free up to any good, is a well-studied problem that has been shown to exist for specific scenarios, such as when there are only three agents with MMS valuations, as demonstrated by \citet{efx_3}, and for any number of agents when there are only two types of valuations as shown by \citet{mahara}.
-Our contribution is to extend these results by showing that EFX exists for four agents with three distinct valuations.
-We further generalize this to show the existance of EFX allocations for \(n\) agents when \(n-2\) of them have identical valuations.
+We study the problem of determining an envy-free allocation of indivisible goods among multiple agents with additive valuations.
+EFX, which stands for envy-freeness up to any good, is a well-studied relaxation of the envy-free allocation problem and has been shown to exist for specific scenarios.
+EFX is known to exist for three agents, and for any number of agents when there are only two types of valuations.
+EFX allocations are also known to exist for four agents with at most one good unallocated.

+In this paper, we show that EFX exists with at most \(k-2\) goods unallocated for any number of agents having \(k\) distinct valuations.
+Additionally, we show that complete EFX allocations exist when all but two agents have identical valuations.